GeoSoftII2020-21/GeoSoftII_Projekt/README.md

 4. Get an [example.JSON](https://github.com/GeoSoftII2020-21/GeoSoftII_Projekt/tree/main/Examples) and configure it to your desired output:
 	- `"loadcollection1"` with time period and datatype (SST or Sentinel2)
 	- `"process_id"` with time period and boundingbox
-	- `"process_id":"safe_result"` with time period and boundingbox
+	- `"process_id":"save_result"` with time period and boundingbox
 5. create a batchjob using the Python scripts for SST or Sentinel found in the [example folder](https://github.com/GeoSoftII2020-21/GeoSoftII_Projekt/tree/main/Examples).
-6. Do an api-get-Request   `POST /jobs/` to create a new batch job with the posted JSON.
+6. Send an api-get-Request   `POST /jobs/` to create a new batch job with the JSON.
-7. Do an api-post-request   `POST /jobs/{job_id}/results` to start your specified Job.
+7. Send an api-post-request   `POST /jobs/{job_id}/results` to start your specified job.
-8. Do an api-get-Request `GET /jobs/{job_id}/results` to get a download link for the specified job.
+8. Send an api-get-Request `GET /jobs/{job_id}/results` to get a download link for the specified job.
 9. Download the result of your processed data.

 \